Molaryy/todoNest/README.md

 # todoNest
-A simple todo-list to learn Node.js
+A simple todo-list to familiarize with Nest.js